The Grand Tour season 4 episode 3: release date and upcoming episodes explained

 The Grand Tour season 4, episode 3 will release at some point in 2021, Amazon has confirmed – and it'll take co-hosts Jeremy Clarkson, Richard Hammond and James May to Scotland.
 The episode was actually filmed in 2020, mid-pandemic, so hopefully we won't have to wait too long to see it.
-Expect the special to imitate the feeling of an American road trip – without actually requiring the British hosts to leave their country.
+We're hoping the special will imitate the feeling of an American road trip – without actually requiring the British hosts to leave their country.

 The Grand Tour season 4 episode 3 release date is set for 2021 – and a new episode is filming now in the UK